← Back to blog

 Three models of fundraising

-This is where it gets interesting.
 Flip from total dollars to average donation size and the rankings scramble completely.
 The Bloc Québécois, fifth in total fundraising, jumps to first among major parties at $301 per donation.
 The NDP, third in donor count, drops to last at $84.

 Average Donation Size by Party